 At current prices, a gas-powered vehicle costs 5 times more to fuel than the average EV that is replenished along Walton EMC lines.
 Four dollars of gasoline will power a combustion engine vehicle for 24 miles while an EV will go 123 miles for the same price.
 Calculate EV fuel costs.

-New charging stations are springing up in communities throughout the Walton EMC service area.
+Charging stations are in communities throughout the Walton EMC service area.
 For instance, you can find a Level 2 charging station at places like Walgreens in Monroe and O’Kelly Memorial Library in Loganville.

 Download apps to help you find chargers when on the go.
 PlugShare, Chargeway and ChargeHub offer the broadest coverage.